 This has been an excellent tour.
 We fly home tomorrow with a great sense of satisfaction and a little money in our pocket (which is the ultimate combination when it comes to touring).
 A huge thank you to all of you that made the effort and paid your hard earned dollars to come to a show and especially to those of you that took in multiple shows (special commendation to Jason, Chris, Terry and Stephen who took in them all)….we truly appreciate it.
 We have a few shows throughout the summer and then we plan to take several months off the road.
 During that time we'll start working on a new album as well as few one-off recording projects.
 Please keep in touch through the website and through our Facebook page, that's where we'll be hanging out, drop in and say hello.

 This entry was posted on Tuesday, June 24th, 2014 at 7:47 am and is filed under Tour Diary.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.

 "There is a lot of wealth here and there is a lot of human tragedy and it all plays out on the streets".
 Spot on and nicely stated!
 SF show sold out quickly, unfortunately!!